robinhouston/opencorporates-bot/NOTES.md

 Okay.
 Yes, it’s reasonably easy.
 The script `test.rb` appears to scrape the first few pages successfully.

 Right, now to roll that into the bot framework.
 Doesn’t seem too hard.

+## Remarks

+Is there an approved way to do logging?
+It will be much easier to debug problems with the scraper in future if there is a detailed log of activity during the run.
+I have just printed log messages to standard output, but this is unsatisfactory (no timestamps, no distinction between informational messages and warnings).

+The `NumericIncrementer` system would almost have been useful.
+The trouble is that it requires an `end_val`, and on this site we don’t know in advance how many pages there are.
+But the scraper takes less than half an hour to run, so in this case it is not crucial to be able to resume it part-way through.